Table of Content

 This methodology has proven beneficial in medicine and follows the principle of non-destructive testing.

-Most non-destructive techniques, like dye penetrant testing, magnetic testing, etc., cannot be used to detect defects in porous materials; however, due to the nature of ionizing rays, porous materials, and their internal defects, like voids, can undergo non-destructive inspection.
+Most non-destructive techniques, like Dye Penetrant Testing, magnetic testing, etc., cannot be used to detect defects in porous materials; however, due to the nature of ionizing rays, porous materials, and their internal defects, like voids, can undergo Non-destructive Testing inspection.

 Discontinuities in the crystal structure of a material can go through NDE inspection with correct NDT training by adjusting the orientation of the X-ray beam using radiography.